marzukia/blog/content/posts/junkyard-salvaging-useful-apps-from-paywalls/index.md

 ## The bottom line

 Salvage what you can, share what works. **junkyard.sh** is 48 tools that run in your browser, free, open source, no accounts.
 Take what you need, fork what you want, and keep the web usable for humans rather than paying customers.
+ The tools are live at [junkyard.sh](https://junkyard.sh).
+Fork the repo at [marzukia/junkyard](https://github.com/marzukia/junkyard) to add your own.

 *Built with [Bun](https://bun.sh) and a healthy dose of frustration.*